LAST UPDATED · JUNE 2026

 Index_t = Index_(t-1) × (avg_price_matched_t / avg_price_matched_(t-1))

 Equal weighting: Within each matched set, all vendors and models are weighted equally.
 This prevents market dominance by high-volume providers from skewing the index and ensures pricing trends from emerging vendors remain visible alongside established players.
-Each index is calculated separately for Input, Cached Input, and Output pricing directions.
+Each index is calculated separately for the pricing directions that apply to it.
+Most token indexes carry Input, Cached Input, and Output; embedding is Input only, and several media indexes carry a subset.

 § 3.5